FortiShield/fortishield-dashboard-plugins/plugins/main/public/react-services/error-management/docs/examples/README.md

 The error handler class allows to the developer to manage the errors in a centralized way.
 This class will receive an error instance or error message and it will classify and categorize the error by its structure and create and return the corresponding Error instance.
-Also, every custom error class "WazuhError" have a proper log treatment defined inside the class.
+Also, every custom error class "FortishieldError" have a proper log treatment defined inside the class.

 ## 1 - On component when we want to log an error catched in the try-catch block